petarsrdanovic/odin-rock-paper-scissors/README.md

 # rock-paper-scissor

 The purpose of this project is to create a simple rock-paper-scissors game.
-I will use JavaScript only and the game would be played from console (for now).
+For now it has only a very basic UI (may change in the future).